binazgreat/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task8-Write a function that returns a tuple with the length of a string and its first character.
 Task9-Write a function that finds the biggest integer of a list.
 Task10-Write a function that finds all multiples of 2 in a list.
+Task11-Write a function that deletes the item at a specific position in a list.